pushrax/node-rcon/README.md

 ## Usage

-See [`examples/stdio.js`](https://github.com/pushrax/node-rcon/blob/master/examples/stdio.js) for a simple example.
+See [`examples/basic.js`](https://github.com/pushrax/node-rcon/blob/master/examples/basic.js) for a simple example, or [`examples/stdio.js`](https://github.com/pushrax/node-rcon/blob/master/examples/stdio.js) for a complete command line client.

 Some games use TCP and some use UDP for their RCON implementation.
 To tell node-rcon which protocol to use, pass it an options object like so: